juniorsundar/move_bot_sim/README.md

-# Move Bot Visualisation
+# Move Bot Sim

 This is a ROS package for visualising the motion-planning and movement of a hybrid robot consisting of a PAL Omni Base, a Kinova Gen3 robotic arm, and a Robotiq 85 gripper.

 In this repository, we look at two possible ways to control the robot.
 The first strategy goes the MoveIt! path.
-The second strategy goes the path of the ROS Navigation.
+The second strategy goes the path of the ROS Navigation Stack.
 Both have their advantages and disadvantages which will be discussed in the respective section.

 ## Prerequisite